 The US-based IPVanish is a great competitor in the Plex category.
-Their speeds often match the performance of NordVPN/CyberGhost and their application is quite intuitive.
+Its speeds often match the performance of NordVPN or CyberGhost, and their application is quite intuitive.
 As confirmed by numerous customers, you will likely have a stress-free experience using Plex with IPVanish.
 One caveat for many experienced web surfers is that IPVanish is not compatible with TOR, which does not necessarily concern Plex users.

 On the other hand, falsely advertising 24/7 support is a major drawback.
 When contacting the team for live chat support, customers have received automated e-mail responses in 24 to 48 hours from submission.
 In addition, the monthly cost for IPVanish is higher than for AirVPN and NordVPN, which means you’d be paying extra for not much in return.